EvaMartinMoreno/running-trends/README.md

 ### H1.
 Income vs Interest in Running

-We observe that communities with **higher average income** tend to have **higher running-related search scores** on Google.
-This is analyzed both at total and year-by-year levels.
+We observe that communities with **higher average income** doesn't have tend to have **higher running-related search scores** on Google.

-We used scatter plots and line charts grouped by income categories (Low, Medium, High) to observe this relationship.
+Our correlation index  and pvalue doesn't show us a clear result to confirm any hipotesis.

 ### H2.
 Unemployment vs Interest in Running

-By comparing **unemployment rates** and **Google Trends interest**, we noticed an inverse correlation:
-higher unemployment areas tend to show **lower interest** in running activities.
+By comparing **unemployment rates** and **Google Trends interest**, we haven't noticed an inverse correlation.Hhgher unemployment areas don't tend to show **lower interest** in running activities.
+Our correlation index  and pvalue doesn't show us a clear result to confirm any hipotesis.

 ### H3.
 GDP vs Organized Races

 We aggregated race data from Runedia (per province and year), and compared it to GDP data.
-We find that wealthier regions (by average GDP) are often those organizing **more running races**.
+We find that wealthier regions (by average GDP) are not necessary  who  often those organizing **more running races**.
+Our correlation index  and pvalue doesn't show us a clear result to confirm any hipotesis.

 ---